Luiti/luiti/README.markdown

 ### Task naming conventions
 1. One Task class per file.
 2. Task class should be camel case ( e.g. `EnglishStudentAllExamWeek`), file name should be low case with underscore ( e.g.  `english_student_all_exam_week.py` ).
-3. Task files should be under the directory of `luiti_tasks`. luiti use this convertion to linking tasks inner and outer of pacakges.
+3. Task files should be under the directory of `luiti_tasks`. luiti use this convertion to linking tasks inner and outer of packages.
 4. Task class name should be ended with date type, e.g. Day, Week, etc.  Please refer to `TaskBase.DateTypes`.